phil294/AHK_X11/README.md

     - Hashbang supported if first line starts with `#!`
     - You can disable graphical commands by manually unsetting the DISPLAY variable.
 Example: `DISPLAY= ./ahk_x11 <<< 'Echo abc'` just prints `abc` to the console (`Echo` command is a special ahk_x11-only command).
 The only advantage is faster startup time.

+If you run a script that contains e.g. a Hotkey, an icon will appear in your task bar tray notification area.
+You can right click that icon to quit.
+If you're not familiar with these basics of AutoHotkey, please read the [AutoHotkey Tutorial and Overview](https://phil294.github.io/AHK_X11/#TutorialHelp.htm) from the docs.

 ### Caveats

 #### Remapping mouse